chessapig/chessapig.github.io/_posts/ihp/2026-01-26-wunderlich.md

   </div>
 </div>

+<div id="construction"></div>

 ## Construction
 Now is a good time to describe how we made our rendition of Wunderlich's web.
 Let's review our requirements, and how we might implement them
 1. Equal lengths.
 This is easy.
 We assemble our grid out of sticks, and make each stick the same length.
 2. Planar vertices.
 The easiest way is by having each stick terminate in a flat piece with a hole, then connect the 4 sticks at a vertex with a nut and bolt.
 If the nut isn't too tight, this works as a hinge
 To satisfy just these two conditions, we could take a piece of metal with holes in either end, with a fixed twist of angle $\tau$ between the two holes.
-Assemble many of these into a grid, and we will get a grid approximating a pseduosphere.
+Assemble many of these into a grid, and we will get a grid approximating a pseudosphere.
 This was the technique Wunderlich described in his paper.
 <div class="card my-4 shadow-sm" style="max-width: 300px; margin: auto;">
   <img src="/assets/ihp/wunderlich/figures/link.png" alt="An elongated circle, with two small circles in each end." class="card-img-top" >

   <div class="card-body text-center">
-    <p class="card-text">  Fundamental unit, for fixed torsion.
+    <p class="card-text">  Fundamental unit.
+To get fixed torsion, twist each piece of metal by a constant angle.
     </p>
   </div>
 </div>
 This solution doesn't make me so happy, because it constrains $\tau$.
 What if the torsion $\tau$ could vary?
 This is tricky, as we want a twist without any bend.
 The solution (proposed and designed by Henry Segerman) was to put a hinge in the middle of each piece.
 Our edge units were 3D printed in two parts.
 Each half had a hole for one vertex of an edge.
-Then, the halfs were connected with a bolt that allowed torsional twisting.
-The differing heights of each end is some cleverness to ensure that the torsional bolts were all in the same plane.
+Then, the halves were connected with a bolt which let the two ends twist with respect to one other.
+The differing heights of each end is some cleverness to ensure that the torsional bolts all lie in the same plane.

 <div class="card my-4 shadow-sm" style="max-width: 600px; margin: auto;">
   <img src="/assets/ihp/wunderlich/units.jpeg" alt="three black edges of the grid.
 There is metal hinge in the middle" class="card-img-top" >